ajstamm/geomask/testing/docs/to-do-list.md

 * issues to address

-  * add way to bypass dialog entirely?
-  * make boundary file optional
-      * will need to revise buffering step, too
   * fix error when clicking "cancel" for boundary file
   * remove duplicate process files from the log
   * test shapefile preparation document
-  * add change log
-  * add citation and acknowledgements document

 * features to add
+  * way to bypass dialog entirely?
+  * add option to calculate distance using dedicated min/max variables?
   * revise log to remove need to input area
       * requires adding projection and list of original location layer's variables to "mysettings" list
+  * make boundary file optional
+      * will need to revise buffering step, too

 * done?

+- [ ] add change log
+- [ ] add citation and acknowledgements document
 - [ ] create troubleshooting vignette with known warnings
 - [ ] finish tech notes
 - [ ] add check for OS type to bypass Windows requirement in locate and save steps